hidevopsio/hiboot/README.md

 hiboot is not trying to reinvent everything, it integrates [Iris](https://github.com/kataras/iris), [jwt-go](https://github.com/dgrijalva/jwt-go), [viper](https://github.com/spf13/viper), [bolt](https://github.com/boltdb/bolt), [gorm](https://github.com/jinzhu/gorm), and more. all we have to do is make it simpler, easier to use.

-With auto configuration, you can integrate any greate libraries easily with dependency injection support.
+With auto configuration, you can integrate any other libraries easily with dependency injection support.

 ## Getting started